konopkalab/Schizophrenia_CellType/README.md

     3. EXTRA_DATA/ contains data from CMC and BrainSeq re-analysis and comparison with NeuN and OLIG2 data.

-    4. MAGMA/ contains example codes for the GWAS enrichment.
+    4. MAGMA/ contains code for the GWAS enrichment.

     5. SHINY/ contains code and input data for exploratory shiny app based on boxplots/violin plots with statistics.